umutto/Hill-Climbing-IRL/README.md

 Luckly, this can be easily solved by turning the world inside out and turning it into a great problem for finding global/local minima or just reversing the loss and turning the algorithms adapt for finding the global/local maxima. (**TODO: Turn the algorithms for gradient ascent/ hill climbing!**)

-Below you can find the original readme.
+Below you can find the original readme by Chris Foster.
 All of it is applicable for this repository as well.

 ---